 - Buy a prepaid wireless plan that allows you to pay as you go, instead of committing to a plan.

 - Use a virtual telephone service, like Grasshopper.
 Using this option you can establish either a local phone number (available in most areas) and/or a virtual toll-free number for your home business.
-For information on how virtual phone systems like Grasshopper work, see the review of Grasshopper.

 Another option is to use a virtual phone system such as Grasshopper.